l1kw1d/PolyMon/README.md

 Q. Can PolyMon co-exist with osquery agent installed via other mechanism?

 Ans: It can, as long as the other osquery agent is not using PolyLogy Extension at the same time.

+Q. I only see some tabs filled with data while others are empty.
+Why?

+Ans: The tool auto-populates the data for some event types (File, Process, Socket, DNS, DNS Response, SSL and Image Load).
+For other event tabs, the data is fetched by the push of "Refresh" button.

+Q. Sometimes the UI hangs or shows 'Not responding'.
+Why?

+Ans: This can happen if the query triggered is computing high volume of data.
+Waiting for a few seconds will resolve the issue.

 Q. What is the license for using, or distributing, PolyMon.